 Owning Property in the Historic District

 Getting an alteration approved is a multi-step process.
-The HRB and preservation coordinator want to help make this process as easy as possible.
+The HRB and preservation administrator want to help make this process as easy as possible.
+Appointments are strongly encouraged for any COA projects.
+Please call (502) 348-5947 ext.
+2243 or email firstname.lastname@example.org

 Certificate of Appropriateness (COA) Checklist